mtodosovska/Analysis-of-Terrorist-Attacks/goals.md

 	- The distribution of their attack weapons
 	- Is there a correlation between the attacks [the times, can the places be grouped (did they both attack in Europe in the span of a few days)]
 	- Typical attacks, is it the one or the other

+## Phase 2
+	*Draw a map of attacks in an important area (scatter plot) *Find the probability that you will be attacked and killed in a cerrtain city (eg. Baghdad) *By finding probabilities find the typical attacks *Find the city in which you are most likely to be attacked and killed *Draw a bars stacked graph for weapons and countries *Check if ISIS is attacking Europe more
+	*Make moving averages by 5 year periodes and show than (in respect to attack, ir group)